-Long-Term Care Ombudsman Program: Staff and volunteer ombudsmen are not allowed to enter assisted living or nursing facilities until further notice.
+Long-Term Care Ombudsman Program: Staff and volunteer ombudsmen are limiting physical contact with residents.
 Ombudsmen continue to advocate for residents by providing help over the phone or through videoconferencing technology.

-Nursing Home Relocation Program: Staff and contract relocation specialists have been asked to shelter in place, consistent with their local counties’ orders.
+Nursing Home Relocation Program: Staff and contract relocation specialists are limiting physical contact with residents.
 They continue to assist nursing home residents who wish to relocate with telephonic support.

-Aging and Disability Resource Center: Staff have suspended participation in satellite clinics while shelter-in-place orders are in effect.
+Aging and Disability Resource Center: Staff have suspended participation in satellite clinics and will reevaluate in January 2021.
 They continue to assist persons with disabilities in accessing long-term services and supports by providing help over the phone.

 Following are some of the services that have not been affected by COVID-19:

 The North Central Texas Area Agency on Aging is committed to responding to older North Central Texans’ needs and understands needs are changing as a result of COVID-19.
 If you’re an older adult who needs help or an advocate, call us at 1-800-272-3921.
-We’ll do our best to identify a resource and/or determine the feasibility of launching new services, as our funders and budget allow.
+We’ll do our best to identify a resource.